betterscientificsoftware/bssw.io/CuratedContent/BalterGithubCommunication.md

 Website  | https://ben.balter.com/2014/11/06/rules-of-communicating-at-github/
 Focus | Communication in GitHub issues and PRs

-From [Ben Balter’s article “15 rules for communicating at GitHub”](https://ben.balter.com/2014/11/06/rules-of-communicating-at-github/, here are three that stand out:
+From Ben Balter’s article [“15 rules for communicating at GitHub”](https://ben.balter.com/2014/11/06/rules-of-communicating-at-github/), here are three that stand out:

 #### Be flexible with tickets.
 Many of us think of tickets as fully completed thoughts that require time